Zxilly/depsAutoMergeBot/README.md

 pnpm start
 ```

+## Deploy

+When deploying the app to vercel, add an environment variable `NODEJS_HELPERS` with the value 0 to disable the pre parsing of the request body, which leads to a failed signature verification.

 ## Contributing

 If you have suggestions for how autoMergeBot could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.